pnkraemer/probdiffeq/docs/quickstart/easy_example.md

 **High:** ODE-solving routines.

-There are several random-variable implementations which model different correlations between variables.
+There are several random-variable implementations (read: state-space model factorisations) which model different correlations between variables.
+All factorisations can be used interchangeably; they have different speed, stability, and uncertainty-quantification properties.
-Since the implementations power almost everything, we choose one (and only one) of them, assign it to a global variable, and call it the "impl(ementation)".
+Since the chosen implementation powers almost everything, we choose one (and only one) of them, assign it to a global variable, and call it the "impl(ementation)".

 <!-- #endregion -->